chrisegg/doc-site-search-helpscout-extension/README.md

 ### Additional Notes

 - Command J or Ctrl J opens a custom search box.
+- Click the icon to choose which doc site to search.
 - Results are displayed in a dropdown (default returns a max of 20 results per search).
 - Click the doc title you want and the doc URL will be copied to your clipboard.
 - Paste it into your reply or note.